nstanford5/ticket-sales/ticket-sales.md

 - Line 12 defines a dynamic amount of users, all with shared abilities.
 - Line 13 declares a `buyTicket` function that our Buyer(s) will be able to call.

-Now, we've defined our users and the functions they will be allowed, we call `init()` to begin stepping through the states of our program.
+Now, we've defined our users and the functions they will be allowed, we call `{!rsh} init`() to begin stepping through the states of our program.

 The first step here is for the Admin to provide the parameters we've declared.
 This happens in an Local Step.
 [Refresher on Modes of a Reach DApp](https://github.com/reach-sh/reach-lang/discussions/1171)
 ```